citp/privacy-policy-historical/r/re/rel/relativity.com.md

-> *The following text is extracted and transformed from the relativity.com privacy policy that was archived on 2019-01-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190117221103id_/https%3A//www.relativity.com/privacy-and-cookies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the relativity.com privacy policy that was archived on 2019-07-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190719073749id_/https%3A//www.relativity.com/privacy-and-cookies) for the most accurate reproduction.*

 # Privacy and Cookie Policy | Relativity

 The protection of your personal data is important to us.
 We collect your personal data when you use our Relativity software (the “Software”) and when you use our websites (a “Website” or “Websites”).
-We use that data for marketing, sales, and employment purposes.
+We use that data for marketing, sales, product development, and employment purposes.
 We are committed to the lawful, fair, transparent, accountable, accurate, confidential, and limited collection and processing of your personal data.

 ## What do we collect?

   * We collect non-identifiable information as well as information you provide to us.
+When using our mobile applications, this information may include your email address, device information, operating system version, country, city, and IP address.
   * We only keep information if it is necessary.
   * We only collect personal data about you to keep in touch, register you for our user conferences and certifications, or support our Relativity software.
   * We use cookies on our website to improve your experience on our site.
 You always have the option to disable cookies on your browser, but doing so may limit our ability to serve you up the most relevant information on our website.